khrissianjoi/CA208/SoftwareTesting.md

 ## Test level

+### Component Test
+(component can be a single unit or a collection of units)
+- Performed on components in isolation.
+- Stubs, drivers and simulators may be used.
+- May include testing of some non-functional characteristics.

 ### Integration Test
 When components are integrated into a system, we may need to perform dedicated integration testing.
 Integration testing is based on the build and integration sequence